Profiles

 - API base URL (if custom)

-- Session settings (context limits, reasoning settings, etc.)
+/key load) - Session settings (context limits, reasoning, etc.)

 - OAuth bucket configuration (if specified)